Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

 Now, it cannot be $ r = 0 $ because this would imply $ v' = s $, and $ u' < s $ contradicts Remark \ref{rem:initial}.
 Hence, it must be $ |\beta| \ge 1 $.
 By Axiom 1, it must be $ a_1 \preceq b_1 $.
 At the same time, the definition of $ \gamma $ implies that it cannot be $ a_1 = b_1 $, so we obtain $ a_1 \prec b_1 $ and we can conclude $ \alpha \prec \beta $.

 \end{proof}

-Lemma \ref{lem:monot} has an important implication (which we will use later in Theorem \ref{theor:powersetcrucial} and will stand at the core of the encoding and indexing results in Section \ref{subsec:ind_dfa}): if an NFA admits a co-lex order, then the sets $I_\alpha$'s are convex w.r.t this order.
+Lemma \ref{lem:monot} has an important implication (which we will use later in Theorem \ref{theor:powersetcrucial} and will stand at the core of the encoding and indexing results in Section \ref{subsec:ind_dfa}): given a co-lex order on an NFA, then the sets $I_\alpha$'s are convex w.r.t this order.